Outpatient Drug Rehab: When Is It the Best Option?

-Because a good recovery program follows general established principles and attempts to adjust these to the needs of the individual, any number of other important considerations or conditions may indicate that someone would fare better in a residential treatment program, at least initially
+Because a good recovery program follows general established principles and attempts to adjust these to the needs of the individual, any number of other important considerations or conditions may indicate that someone would fare better in a residential drug or alcohol treatment program, at least initially.

-Outpatient treatment programs are generally preferable in cases other than the ones mentioned above for a variety of reasons.
+Outpatient addiction recovery programs are generally preferable in cases other than the ones mentioned above for a variety of reasons:

 - People participating in outpatient treatment can maintain their work, school, family and other important commitments.
 This results in less disruption in their lives.

-- Outpatient treatment programs allow individuals to immediately apply what they have learned and practiced in treatment to the real world.
+- Outpatient treatment programs allow individuals to immediately apply what they have learned and practiced in therapy to the real world.